-Many baseball fans thought that it was a bit inappropriate of President Obama to wear a Chicago White Sox hat as he threw out the opening pitching at the Washington Nationals game on Monday.
-However, many others – including those of us on the baseball development side of things – overlooked this fashion faux pas, and instead pointed out that the commander-in-chief’s throwing mechanics closely paralleled those of an 11-year-old girl.
+Many baseball fans thought that it was a bit inappropriate of President Obama to wear a Chicago White Sox hat as he threw out the opening pitching at the Washington Nationals game several years ago.
+However, many others - including those of us on the baseball development side of things - overlooked this fashion faux pas, and instead pointed out that the commander-in-chief's throwing mechanics closely paralleled those of an 11-year-old girl.

-Now that I’ve irritated both my Democrat and female readership, let me explain.
+Now that I've irritated a good chunk of my readership, please allow me to explain.

 However, we actually see something different in kids who are involved in overhead throwing sports during this crucial developmental period.
 They don't gain anteversion as quickly in their throwing shoulder; in other words, they preserve at lot of the bony positioning that gives rise to external rotation (the lay-back position), which in itself is a predictive factor for throwing velocity.
 Very simply, it's easier for them to get their arm back to throw because the bones (specifically, the proximal humeral epiphysis) have morphed to allow for it.
 There's even a theory out there that this bony positioning actually spares the anterior-inferior glenohumeral ligaments from excessive stress during external rotation, but that's a topic for another day (and president?).

 How much of a difference are we talking?
 Well, in a study of 54 college pitchers, Reagan et al. found that had 36.6° of humeral retroversion, as compared with just 26° in non-dominant shoulders.
-Here’s our fearless leader throwing a cream puff from a different angle at last year’s All-Star Game;you’ll notice that he leads with the elbow and his arm doesn’t “lay back” – a technique we’ve come to term “throwing like a girl,” as politically incorrect as it is.
+Here's our fearless leader throwing a cream puff from a different angle at a previous All-Star Game; you'll notice that he leads with the elbow and his arm doesn't "lay back" - a technique we've come to term "throwing like a girl," as politically incorrect as it is.
 Think he could use an additional 10° of shoulder external rotation?

-The good news, however, is that he’s in good company; Mariah Carey has sold over 175 million albums and rocks a 12-foot palmball, too.
+The good news, however, is that he's in good company; Mariah Carey has sold hundreds of millions of albums and rocks a 12-foot palmball, too.

 Contrast his delivery with that of George W. Bush, who not only played baseball as a kid, but actually owned the Texas Rangers for a while, and you'll see what a few years in Little League will do for a shoulder.